openmc-dev/openmc/docs/source/usersguide/troubleshoot.rst

 ************************************

 You are probably using a version of the gfortran compiler that is too old.
-Download and install the latestest version of gfortran_.
+Download and install the latest version of gfortran_.

 f951: error: unrecognized command line option "-fbacktrace"
 ***********************************************************

 You are probably using a version of the gfortran compiler that is too old.
-Download and install the latestest version of gfortran_.
+Download and install the latest version of gfortran_.

 make[1]: ifort: Command not found